Cruise Advice For the Best Palermo Port Experience

 While prices in boutiques are fixed, bargaining is more common in street markets.
 Because of this, you can sometimes negotiate slightly at places like Ballarò or Capo, especially when buying multiple items.

-Palermo is generally safe for travelers, while still feeling busy and lively as a major Mediterranean port city.
+The area is generally safe for travelers, while still feeling busy and lively as a major Mediterranean port city.
 Like anywhere with crowds, it helps to stay aware of your surroundings, especially in popular areas.
 Because of this, a few simple precautions can help you enjoy your visit with confidence.

 Palermo skyline at sunset with Monte Pellegrino in the background

-Aspra is a charming fishing village known for its local atmosphere.
+Aspra is a charming fishing village known for its local atmosphere

 Staying Safe in the City